redwanul10/React-Native-Animations/README.md

 # Installation
 Here are step by step instructions to install the project

-1. Clone the repository
+--Clone the repository
 git clone https://github.com/redwanul10/React-Native-Animations.git

-2. Change into your project directory cd React-Native-Animations
+--Change into your project directory cd React-Native-Animations

 3. Install the project dependencies: